 But when you want to create more dynamic and personalized learning experiences, you have to know how to use variables correctly.
 This week, our challenge was to share an example that demonstrates how true/false variables can be used in e-learning.

 It was meant to be part of a project that I have been working on about museums of Cyprus but at the very end I abandoned the 100% mobile approach I am using here, to a universal 1920 x 1080 one.
-So without further ado, my example that demonstrates how true/false variables (a lot of them) can be viewed here in scorm format.
+So without further ado, here is my example that demonstrates how true/false variables can be used

-This week’s elearning heroes challenge is about Using Tooltips as Microinteractions in E-Learning.
+This week’s elearning heroes challenge is about Using Tooltips as Microinteractions in eLearning.
 Tooltips are a popular microinteraction that can enhance your learner’s course experience.
 Tooltips can be text-based or include multimedia, hyperlinks, and performance support material.
 In this week's challenge, we're looking for creative ways to use tooltips in e-learning.
-So here is my week's submission:

 Motivation is a critical factor in the success of learning.
 When motivation weakens, learning ceases (Gee, 2003).
 Planning activities that emphasize students' motivation are able to offer ways to bridge their lack of interest, increase their involvement and ultimately foster learning in the subject area.
 How can the ARCS motivation model help instructional designers create more fun and engaging learning activities for the learners?

 Those who design and develop educational applications have undoubtedly come across the term "Storyboard", a vague and obscure term.
 So what is a Storyboard?